-Proctalgia fugax is anal pain that doesn’t have a specific cause.
-This pain is usually caused by intense muscle spasms in or around the canal of the anus.
+Proctalgia fugax is anal pain with no specific cause.
+It occurs from intense muscle spasms in or around the canal of the anus.
 It can be severe enough to impact your day-to-day life.

 Anyone can experience proctalgia fugax.
 But it doesn’t usually affect anyone prior to the start of puberty and seems to affect more women than men, according to one